Jingles for Democracy logo with blue background, white text, and red highlight around the word 'Democracy'.

 Unifying • Mobilizing • Empowering the fight

-At no cost, spread joy, not division, and actually help defend our democracy.
+Spread joy, not division, and actually help defend our democracy.
+(No cost and opting out is easy)

-The short art and music democracy videos are not just to uplift hearts but to then connect people permanently to the real-world concrete defense of our democracy where it counts the most, applying the full force of people’s power together in one place.
+The short art and music democracy videos will uplift hearts but also connect people permanently to the real-world concrete defense of our democracy where it counts the most, applying the full force of people’s power together in one place.

 THE STRATEGY Join our team at Jingles For Democracy

 You will receive no more than two emails a week personally from Corky Siegel.
 Each email announces a NEW non-adversarial short music video about democracy that you can click on.
-The more clicks, the more people will be directed to Join Common Cause where the actual fight to defend our democracy is happening.
-(Opting out is easy).
+The more clicks, the more people will be directed to Common Cause and their coalition of nonpartisan pro-democracy organizations where the actual fight to defend our democracy is happening.

 Why Common Cause?

 Timing is crucial with mid-terms on the horizon.
-But you can stay in the peaceful oasis of positive action and opt-in for the email notifications or just share the videos on your own and lead people to join Common Cause, increasing their membership, and their power, in their ongoing work protecting our democracy (our voices and our votes) — now and into the future.
+But you can stay in the peaceful oasis of positive action and opt-in for the email notifications or just share the videos on your own and lead people to join Common Cause, increasing their membership, and their power, in their ongoing work along with their coalition protecting our democracy (our voices and our votes) — now and into the future.

 And Who are we?

 We are a small but growing community of musicians, but mainly music lovers, and lovers of democracy, creating a movement by sharing jingles that actually do something—empowering those who are fighting to protect our voice—like a Trojan horse of art and music, riding straight into the heart of the battlefield where our freedoms are at risk.
-While we look for more organizations to take this to the next level, you can help by spreading the word.
-Don’t wait till it’s too late.
+While we look for ways to take this to the next level, you can help by spreading the word.

 Why jingles and why one place